geokaralis/go-robin/README.md

 ```
 make install
 ```
 from the project directory.
-That creates an executable at the bin directory, of your go path, named `robin_core`.
+That creates an executable at the bin directory, of your go path, named robin_core.